codefresh-io/argo-hub/workflows/git/versions/0.0.1/docs/clone.md

-# clone-s3
+# clone

 ## Summary
-Clone a repository and push it as artifact to s3 for future use
+Clone a repository into a provided output artifact

 ## Inputs/Outputs

 ### Inputs
 #### Parameters
-* REPO (required) - the repository you want to clone (for example: https://github.com/codefresh-io/argo-hub)
+* REPO_URL (required) - the repository you want to clone (for example: https://github.com/codefresh-io/argo-hub)
 * REVISION (optional) - the revision to checkout. defaults to `main`
 * GIT_TOKEN_SECRET (required) - the k8s secret name that contains a key named `token` with the git secret inside it
-* KEY (optional) - the key to which the artifact will be pushed. defaults to `{{ workflow.name }}/git-repo`

 ### Outputs
 #### Artifacts